martinGithub/beamer2pptx/README.md

 ## Usage

-replace the right part in line texfile='presentation_test.tex' using the name of you latex file
+replace the right part in line texfile='example.tex' using the name of you latex file and then run the script using python

 ## Limitations

+It is very basic for now, it doesn't even recreate the bullet points.
+But is it still usefull as a first step to speed up manual conversion.
-parsing the latex robustly with regular expression seems difficult in case of nested brackets etc we should use a actual parser or maybe convert the document to xml using LaTexXML ?  http://dlmf.nist.gov/LaTeXML/get.html
+The main problem is that it uses regular expression to parse the latex document.
+Parsing the latex robustly with regular expression seems difficult in case of nested brackets etc we should use a actual parser or maybe convert the document to xml using LaTexXML ?  http://dlmf.nist.gov/LaTeXML/get.html
 We could first convert to html using the commande htlatex and then parse the html but on my machine i get errors when running htlatex (Can't find/open #	file `mathkerncmssi8.tfm')
 I get the same error using tex4ht and i  did not get the time to pin down the problem plasTeX fails parsing when the latex uses -\usepackage{mathtools}
   -french accents